3,000-Pound Rooster Statue Stolen From North Carolina Farm

 Bowman says authorities have apprehended a man they believe has run afowl (sorry!) of the law.

-Andrew Emilious Justice, 32, of nearby Taylorsville has been charged with felony larceny and misdemeanor injury to real property.
+Andrew Emilious Justice, 32, of nearby Taylorsville, has been charged with felony larceny and misdemeanor injury to real property.
 He also faces a charge of reckless driving — Bowman says Justice came flying off the state highway and slid into the driveway as he arrived to meet with police.

 Pete Gilleland, who runs the poultry farm, tells The Two-Way that he is baffled by the theft of the statue, which he gave his wife as a birthday gift five or six years ago.

-He has no idea why someone go to the trouble of stealing the giant rooster.
-As for the suspect, "I do not know him, I have no relationship with him," he says.
+He has no idea why someone would go to the trouble of stealing the giant rooster.
+As for the suspect, "I do not know him; I have no relationship with him," he says.
 "I recognize him, but that's about all."

 Gilleland finds the theft all the more surprising because the statue is "very difficult to move."
 When he initially brought it home, he used a skid loader.
-In order to make off with it, one would likely need a tractor, which he says typically don't go over 20 miles per hour or drive at night.
+To make off with it, one would very likely need a tractor, which he says typically doesn't go over 20 miles per hour or drive at night.

 And perhaps the biggest question — where is the rooster now?
 Authorities found the base of the statue several miles away from its home, but the rest of the bird remains missing.
 When questioned about the rooster's whereabouts, "this individual did not cooperate," Bowman says.